Andy4495/Template-Repo/README.md

 Explain any other related files, such as hardware, tools, or documentation in the extras folder.

 ## References

+Summary of reference documents and web pages that are relevant to using or understanding this repo.
+Also include any related hardware spec sheets.

 - Reference1 [reference text][1]
 - Reference2 [reference text][2]